benchmark-urbanism/cityseer-api/docs/modules/centrality.md

 The node attributes `x` and `y` determine the spatial coordinates of the node, and should be in a suitable projected (flat) coordinate reference system in metres unless the `wgs84_coords` parameter is set to `True`.

-If provided, the `label` node attribute will be saved to the `node_labels` list.
-If not provided, labels will be generated automatically.
-If decomposing the graph, newly generated nodes will be assigned a new label.

 The `live` node attribute is optional, but recommended.
 It is used for identifying which nodes fall within the original boundary of interest as opposed to those that fall within the surrounding buffered area.
 (That is assuming you have buffered your extents!
 See the hint box.)
-If provided, centrality calculations are only performed for `live` nodes, thus reducing frivolous computation.
+Centrality calculations are only performed for `live` nodes, thus reducing frivolous computation.
 Note that the algorithms still have access to the full buffered network.
 If providing a `geom` in lieu of the `live` attribute, then the live tag will be generated internally.
 The `geom` method can be computationally intensive for large graphs or complex boundaries, in which case, consider using a simplified geometry or run the analysis for the entire area and discard the nodes in the buffered area afterwards.

 The optional edge attribute `length` represents the original edge length in metres.
 If not provided, lengths will be computed using crow-flies distances between either end of the edges.
 This attribute must be positive.